robinallenaz/ftbend-community-resources/README.md

 ## 🌟 Acknowledgments

-- Built for the Fort Bend County LGBTQIA+ community
+- Built for the Fort Bend County LGBTQIA+ community.
+The idea for the website was first conceived by Ryan Freund.
 - Community-maintained and volunteer-run
-- All resources are verified and community-sourced
+- All resources are verified by admins before publishing

 ---